kevinsupendi/intern-pendi/Documentation/quickstart.md

 be used by Ansible to generate certificates

+### Securing Kubernetes
+In this project I use token authentication for Kubelet, Scheduler, and Controller-manager.
+Change tokens value in ansible/group_vars/all.
+Apiserver will authenticate user written in ansible/roles/kube_apiserver/files/authorization-policy.jsonl.
+Each kubernetes component will present token and user to Apiserver using kubeconfig (e.g. kubelet will use ansible/roles/kubelet/templates/kubeconfig.j2 for its authentication)

 ### Run Ansible script
 Ansible will configure the machine which is provided in inventories/inv.ini, the final result is a working kubernetes cluster. the script kubernetes.yml is divided into 4 parts, init.yml, etcd.yml, master.yml and node.yml.